*Originally published on November 16, 2020:

 "When someone has a memory of something that’s not shared by the majority of the factual record.
 For instance, some people have a memory of seeing a movie called ‘Shazam,’ starring Sinbad as an irrepressible genie, even after it’s pointed out to them that they’re probably thinking of a movie called ‘Kazaam,’ starring Shaquille O’Neal as an irrepressible genie, especially ’cause a movie called ‘Shazam’ was never made."

 It's highly unlikely we were sent into an alternate universe, and the real story is that human memory is really suggestive.
-Sinbad played in a lot of kids' movies in the '80s, and our brains simply associated him with one more—one that doesn't exist.
+Sinbad appeared in a lot of kids' movies in the '80s, and our brains simply associated him with one more—one that doesn't exist.

 *This post may contain affiliate links, at no additional cost to you, and OurCommunityNow.com may earn a small commission.